Bailiffs at the Door

 Enforcement at commercial premises

 Enforcement agents (Bailiffs) visiting a business premise should ensure they then observe at all times any measures that the

 the business has in place to ensure the safety of customers and workers.
 For further guidance, view COVID enforcement guidance.

 Using your home as a Registered Office and Bailiff?

 Nominating your company’s registered office at your home means you risk bailiff turning up!
 Therefore it is advisable to rethink this to avoid stress in that eventuality happening.
-Bailiffs may only enter a residential property by normal modes of entry and may not use force to enter.
+Bailiffs may only enter a residential property by normal entry modes and may not use force to enter.

 Available Help For Limited Companies?